Follow-up and refills checklist

 Short answers for patients

-How often should online peptide therapy have follow-up?
+How often should peptide therapy refills be reviewed?

-Can I change my peptide dose if results are slow?
+Can I change my peptide dose if results are slow before the refill?